ksenija2001/Simeona/README.md

 # Motor control

+This branch of the project is responsible for the motor speed loop, executing user (ROS2) commands and calculating wheel odometry based on integrated encoders.

-The code is divided into 3 modules, where each of them can be used by itself with minor adjustments:
+The code is divided into 3 modules that can be used by themselfs with minor adjustments:
 - [Odometry](Robotic/Core/Src/odom.c)
 - [UART](Robotic/Core/Src/uart.c)
 - [Motor Control](Robotic/Core/Src/motor_control.c)

-Each module takes advantage of different inbuilt functionalities of the Nucleo F411RE, which are also present in other Nucleo development boards and microcontrollers, in order to enable command driven movements - a Raspberry Pi mini-pc issues higher level commands.
+Each module takes advantage of different inbuilt functionalities of the Nucleo F411RE, which are also present in other STM32 development boards and microcontrollers, in order to enable command driven movements - a Raspberry Pi mini-pc issues higher level commands.
 These functionalities and how to set them up (so they actually work) are documented [here](Robotic/README.md).

 For a more throughout explanation on why all of these modules are needed and how they fit in the whole project take a look at my [Bachelor project](docs/Diplomski_v3.pdf).